-Right on all three counts I think, but this ‘successful’ version of Rope, playing out in a blackly comic way perhaps, didn’t happen and the errors indicated by Laurents prove to be key elements in creating a film where failure has (arguably) more resonance than success, and which ultimately reveals that the only real ‘superior being’ – existing outside the limitations of morality and physicality – is the camera.
+Right on all three counts I think, but this ‘successful’ version of Rope, playing out in a blackly comic way perhaps, didn’t happen and the errors indicated by Laurents prove to be key elements in creating a film where failure has (arguably) more resonance than success, and which ultimately reveals that the only real ‘superior being’ – existing outside the limitations of morality and, to some extent, physicality – is the camera.

 Working from home might also be a possibility for our heroine, hired assassin Tasya (Andrea Riseborough), since she isn’t using her own body to do the job, but rather taking over the bodies of other individuals and using them as vehicles to get close enough to her targets to kill them.

 Still, it’s the kind of job that takes it out of you, and doesn’t always give it back, and where is home anyway?
 Tasya lives alone but increasingly inclined to spend more time with her son and estranged husband, though her boss Girder (Jennifer Jason Leigh) discourages such sentimental tendencies in her star employee.

 Tasya’s next job involves killing CEO John Parse (Sean Bean) and daughter Ava (Tuppence Middleton) from the body of Ava’s prospective, though unsuitable in John’s eyes, husband Colin (Christopher Abbott).
 It is during this that Tasya’s world unravels, as Colin, though he does the job, proves resistant in the aftermath, making difficulties around Tasya’s attempt to exit her unwilling host.
 Soon he is to be found hanging around the house of Tasya’s ex.